 Information is changing every day which can make it hard to keep up with the facts that are most relevant to you.
-We’re continually keeping this page up to date regarding the current Coronavirus pandemic, also known as COVID-19, and what impact it might have on your travel plans.
+We’re continually keeping this page up to date regarding the current coronavirus pandemic, COVID-19, and what impact it might have on your travel plans.
 So whether you need it now, or in the near future, it’s worth a bookmark.

-We strongly recommend reading the Coronavirus advice from your local authorities and governments, such as the UK’s Foreign & Commonwealth Office (FCO), as well as the guidance from the World Health Organization (WHO).
+We strongly recommend reading the coronavirus travel advice from your local authorities and governments, such as the UK’s Foreign Commonwealth & Development Office (FCDO), as well as the guidance from the World Health Organization (WHO).

 Coronavirus travel restrictions and bans

 On 6 January, the UK went into a national lockdown.
 While there are slightly different rules for England, Northern Ireland, Scotland and Wales, the principles are the same: a stay-at-home order is in place and all non-essential shops and venues are shut.